Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ### Implemented Method

 We currently have fine-tuned a small YOLO-v5 model on our dataset, with all the code present to do so in test.ipynb.
 We used Batch Gradient Descent over 20 epochs, using the Adam optimizer with a learning rate of .0001.
-When we were pre-processing data, we performed data augmentation via color jittering and gaussian blurring, through pytorch transforms, then ensured each image was 640 by 640 as input into the neural network.
+When we were pre-processing data, we performed data augmentation via color jittering and gaussian blurring through pytorch transforms, then ensured each image was 640 by 640 as input into the neural network.

+#### Color Jittering

+Color jittering is applied via the transforms.ColorJitter torch transform, with a brightness of .2, a contrast of .2, a saturation of .2, and a hue of .1.
+These values determine how much exactly the brightness, contrast, saturation, and hue are randomly

+#### Gaussian Blurring

+Gaussian Blurring was applied via the transforms.GaussianBlur torch transform, with a kernel_size of (5,9) and sigma values of (.1,5).
+The sigma values define the standard deviation used for creating the kernel to perform the blurring.
+The gaussian kernel is then just convolved with the data in a similar matter to the convolutions in a convolutional neural network, or like in non-parameteric density estimation methods.

 ## Results and Discussion